nonefornothing/Book_Store_v.2/README.md

 * [Setup](#setup)

 ## General info
+This project has 2 method to solve same problem.
+1. BookStore.java ==> regular program
+2. BookStoreUsingHashMap ==> using colection to save data

-This project is Book Store App with information that use from enum , with input and output from console.
+all method using information that from enum and input and output from console.

-Feature :
+Design program  :
 1. Add/Update book that user choose.
 2. calculate total books and total price of books.
 3. implement try and catch method to accept only proper input.